WinDerek/motd-generator/README.md

-# motd-generator
+# An Message-Of-The-Day (motd) generator

-Generate the Message Of The Day file for Unix systems: `/etc/motd` easily.
+Sometimes your want to show colorful text in the Message-Of-The-Day (motd), but you cannot edit the file in some plain text editor.
+This tool allows you to generate the Message-Of-The-Day (motd) file for Unix systems: `/etc/motd` easily!

 ## Usage